Anger vs Rage: Difference and Comparison

 Anger vs Rage

-Anger is a very important emotion of human that either benefits or destroy a person life or his relationship depending on the intensity level.
+Anger is a very important emotion of human that either benefits or destroy a person’s life or relationship, depending on the intensity level.
 Anger is a reaction to awkward situations like hurt, fear, or threat.
 When a person faces anger, then his total body and mind experience a change.

 Rage is a high level of anger that controls a person and makes the situation worse or awkward.
-Rage decreases the power of the prefrontal cortex of the brain that helps a person to make decisions.
+Rage decreases the power of the prefrontal cortex of the brain, which helps a person to make decisions.

-A person in rage forgets about the surroundings and hurts others with his uncontrollable behavior.
+A person in rage forgets about the surroundings and hurts others with his uncontrollable behaviour.

 Comparison Table